ArcticEcho/DRG-Mods/Gameplay/Unbalanced/Weapons/README.md

 Upgrades the GK2 so it can be more like a better gun, the Bulldog.
 -T3.1 upgrade 'Floating Barrel' changed to 'Glyphid Neurotoxin Coating.'
 -T5.2 upgrade 'Battle Cool' changed to 'Explosive Rounds.'
 -'Homebrew Powder' OC changed to 'Magic Bullets.'
+__**Warning:**__ Using Magic Bullets without Explosive Rounds will cause you to deal literally 0 damage.

 ## Minigun Base Ammo Buffed - v1.0
 **Authors:** Tristus